-In addition to covering the cost to replace damaged infrastructure, insurance should cover the costs to investigate the incident, rebuild systems, and restore data.
+In addition to covering the cost of replacing damaged infrastructure, insurance should cover the costs of investigating the incident, rebuilding systems, and restoring data.
 Consider also the possibility of a major system failure or a catastrophic event resulting in productivity loss.

 These are only a few examples of high-profile data breaches, but there are plenty more that do not make the news.

-Cyber criminals won’t be able to access your company if you rely only on anti-virus software.
-But educating employees on how to make smart cyber defensive choices can certainly reduce the likelihood of cyber risks!
+Cybercriminals won’t be able to access your company if you rely only on anti-virus software.
+However, educating employees on how to make smart cyber defensive choices can certainly reduce the likelihood of cyber risks!

 Attackers are constantly trying to undermine the security system of a company’s IT infrastructure today to steal its confidential data through the Web and networks.
 Thus, staying cyber secure is becoming more difficult.
 You may contact us to know your vulnerability.

 To identify vulnerabilities and to track your brand online, organizations should prepare themselves with cyber security solutions like security risk assessment tools, anti-phishing, and fraud monitoring tools.
 A little prevention goes a long way!